Hobbies and interests

 FinalistBio

-My goal is to serve my community by giving people from all walks of life a safe space to explore their lives and inner worlds, to bring lasting change and healing to themselves and their families.
-I am pursuing a Master’s degree in Clinical Mental Health Counseling so I can become a licensed professional counselor (LPC).
+My goal is to serve my community by giving people from all walks of life a safe place to explore their lives and inner worlds, to bring lasting change and healing to themselves and their families.
+I am pursuing a Master’s degree in Clinical Mental Health Counseling in order to become a licensed professional counselor (LPC).
 I have a special interest in working with creatives, veterans, and people who are grieving or facing a difficult medical diagnosis. //

 I was a theater kid who grew up in a military family, stationed mostly at the US Naval Academy.
-I moved to Austin to attend the University of Texas and stayed for the music.
-I have been a professional musician and singer-songwriter for 20 years, leading others through their own artistic expression through mentorship and workshops. //
+I moved to Austin to attend the University of Texas and became part of the music community.
+For 19 years, I have been a professional singer-songwriter.
+I love leading others to connect with their own artistic expression through mentorship, education, and volunteering with local and national arts organizations. //

-I also have experience in project management (PMP certified since 2016) and organizational psychology in diverse industries, and I especially love consulting for nonprofits and entrepreneurs. //
+I am also passionate about organizational psychology and have experience in project management in diverse industries.
+I earned my PMP certification in 2016 and especially love consulting for nonprofits and entrepreneurs. //

-Last year, after receiving news of a baseball-size tumor in my lung, I got clarity about the work I want to do and the legacy I want to leave.
+Last year, I received news of a baseball-size tumor in my lung.
+That life-changing diagnosis helped clarify the work I want to do in the world and the legacy I want to leave.
 After my medical treatment, I enrolled in graduate school to further my goal of becoming a counselor.
-I hope to foster, embody, and model an examined and compassionate life in all that I do - and to help others do the same.
+Returning to school in my 40's, while still working and managing a family, I strive to live an examined and compassionate life - and want to help others do the same, as my counselors have helped me.

 Education